 ML inference pipelines, as a chain of ML models, will raise several challenges for performance optimization.
-In contrast to individually optimizing each stage, optimizing ML inference pipelines end-to-end will capture the correlation between configuration change across multiple pipeline steps.
-Previous works~\cite{crankshaw2020inferline,romero2021llama,hu2021scrooge,kannan2019grandslam} have proposed solutions to address the challenges of efficient autoscaling, batching, and pipeline scheduling not only to consider the above challenges, but also to consider the dynamic nature of ML workloads.
-Nevertheless, none of the above approaches considers combined optimization of accuracy and resource allocation across pipelines.
+Unlike individually optimizing each stage, optimizing end-to-end ML inference pipelines will capture the correlation between configuration changes across multiple pipeline steps.
+Previous works~\cite{crankshaw2020inferline,romero2021llama,hu2021scrooge,kannan2019grandslam} have proposed solutions to address the challenges of efficient autoscaling, batching, and pipeline scheduling not only to consider the above challenges but also to consider the dynamic nature of ML workloads.
+However, none of these approaches considers the combined optimization of accuracy and resource allocation across pipelines.